 When Your Documents Are Not Enough

-Sometimes, even if you have an income stream, lenders can still deny your application.
+Sometimes, even if you have an income stream, money lender singapore can still deny your application.
 This could be because of your insufficient documents.
 So, you should work on this.
 Secure as many documents as you can before applying for any loan.
 Some lenders are contented with government-issued IDs while others need formal documents that can back up your income sources.
 By getting many documents, you’re effectively hedged and the lender can trust you more.

 When You Have Poor Loan Management Habits